 - Preheat oven to 200°C (180°C fan-forced) and line 2 oven trays with baking paper.

-- Cut the potatoes in half lengthwise, and then into thirds or quarters, depdning on how big the potatoes are.
-You're aiming for thin wedges, or thick chips, depending on how you like them.
+- Cut the potatoes in half lengthwise, and then into thirds or quarters, depending on how big the potatoes are.

 - Add the parmesan cheese, chopped rosemary, salt and pepper.